Guide to finding funding

 The Kirby Laing Foundation

 The Foundation supports a wide range of charities both in the UK and abroad.
-Areas of particular interest include education and youth development, medical welfare and research, culture and the environment, and overseas development projects.
+Areas of particular interest include education and welfare in ageing, performing arts, science and innovation, and overseas development projects.

 The MacRobert Trust - Monetary Awards